 The motion said that Thompson was also in violation of the terms of his juvenile parole at the time he gave information to the police, was a prior informant for the police and was paid $250 for his testimony.
 According to the petition, none of this information was disclosed to the defense prior to Bass’s trial.

 In addition, the motion said evidence showed that Thomas had committed a burglary with two other men just hours prior to the robbery, that Bass’s lawyer had failed to try to interview Thompson prior to the trial and that four additional alibi witnesses had been discovered that were never contacted prior to Bass’s trial.

-In June 2006, the trial court overturned Bass’s conviction, and ordered a new trial based on Thompson’s statement and new information about additional suspects for the crime.
-The state appealed, but in March 2009, the Mississippi Supreme Court affirmed the decision.
-In March 2010, the state dismissed the charges against Bass.
+In June 2006, the trial court overturned Bass’s conviction, and ordered a new trial based on Thompson’s statement and new information about the additional suspects for the crime.
+The prosecution appealed, but in March 2009, the Mississippi Supreme Court affirmed the decision.
+In March 2010, the prosecution dismissed the charges against Bass and he was released.